XL-SHAO/CoralConditionDataset/README.md

 * depth: average depth of this survey.
 * temp: average temperature of this survey.

 **3.Labelset of the annotation:** (labelsets.csv) this table contains the set of possible labels that can be assigned to the objects within the images.
-It includes four labels reflecting the coral conditions and four for stressors.
+It includes four labels reflecting the coral conditions and four for stressors, which are 1 = Healthy coral, 2 = Compromised coral, 3 = Dead coral, 4 = Rubble, 5 = Competition, 6 = Disease, 7 = Predation, and 8 = Physical issues

 **4.Annotations:** (annotations.csv) annotation file contains the image patch id and its corresponding classification label, which is used for model training and image classification.
 This annotation was labeled by human experts in marine ecology and coral conservation.

+## Methodology
+An ensemble learning-based model combining Swin-Transformer-Small, Swin-Transformer-Base, and EfficientNet-B7 was proposed to automatically classify coral images with multiple labels, following the classification standard used in coral reef conservation programs.

 # Citation
 If this dataset contributes to your research, please consider citing our paper:
 ```LaTeX